 - Strikes a nice balance of comfort and stability

 - Synthetic cover material isn’t as sustainable as organic cotton

 The Florensi meditation cushion is a worthy option for those looking for a seat with some give, as well as a structured shape.
 The Florensi isn’t quite as firm as the Lotuscrafts cushion, and it’s not as pillowy as the Brentwood.
 But it combines the best attributes of both into a large, wide cushion that’s supportive and comfortable.
 The versatile pillow can also double as a floor seat and yoga prop and makes for a vibrant home decor accent.
-It’s also the cushion friends gravitated to most when visiting my house.

 With more than 7,200 reviews on Amazon and a 4.8-star overall rating, 96% of people have given the Florensi cushion a four or five-star rating.
 “This meditation cushion is still in excellent condition.
 You’d think after all this time the cushion would be squished, but it’s not,” wrote one reviewer who says they’ve owned the pillow for more than two years.

 Unlike the Brentwood cushion, it has a lot of structure.
 With a one-inch foam pad on top of the buckwheat bag, it doesn’t feel as contoured to the body.
 However, it facilitates good posture because it’s more firm, and I was able to meditate for a long time.
 I found it comfortable to sit on top cross-legged and roll forward so that my knees rested on the floor (preventing tension that can happen when they just float in space).
 The foam pad also adds a bit of a buffer between you and the buckwheat hulls.